karolsluszniak/ex_check/README.md

   git push
 ```

-This script performs the fixing and, if no unfixable issues have occurred, checks whether any
+This script performs the check in fix mode and, if no unfixable issues have occurred, checks whether
-changes were actually made.
-If so, it commits and pushes these changes automatically.
+any fixes were actually made.
+If so, it proceeds to commit and push these fixes.

 Of course your CI will need to have write permissions to the source repository.